Approximate 2 1/4 Inch Barrel Diameter

 Cupped End Ensures A Harder Piece Of Wood During Construction

 Balanced Swing Weight

 Select Maple Wood Delivers Great Look, Premium Pop, & Outstanding Durability

 New Louisville Slugger youth wood bats have arrived!
-For the 2018 baseball season and beyond, the Select series will give you a great bang for your buck.
+The Select series will give you a great bang for your buck.
 Each model is masterfully constructed of the select maple wood that comes bone rubbed to make it more dense and durable than ever before.
 Louisville Slugger only uses the top 15% of all their wood during the construction of the Select series and they also guarantee that each wood bat passes their high-quality standard tests.
 In addition, these youth baseball bats all feature a pro cupped end to ensure the hardest piece of wood during construction which results in premium pop with maximum performance.
 From billet to bat, the Select Series are some of the best in the industry.
 Louisville Slugger: It's In Your Hands!

 Have a question about the Louisville Slugger Select Maple Wood Youth Baseball Bat: WTLWYM243A1?
 Ask our team of experts and they will respond within 24 hours.

 About the Brand

 In 1842, J. Frederick Hillerich emigrated with his family from Baden-Baden, Germany to the United States.
 Eight years before, the 1834 Book of Sports had made its debut as the nation's first publication covering baseball.
 But when he arrived in Baltimore, J. Frederick Hillerich would never have dreamed of the future impact his family would have on America's favorite pastime.